AdiRaj94/Ecommerce-data/README.md

     Product Performance: A breakdown of top-performing products and revenue distribution by category and brand.
    image:
 2. Revenue analysis & Customer Satisfaction
-   image:
    Temporal Insights: Comparison of revenue generated on Weekdays vs Weekends and daily performance trends.
    Critical Action Table: "Products with low rating and high sales"  table identifies high-value products at risk of churn or returns due to poor customer satisfaction.
+   image:

-3. Platform & Geographic Insight
+3. Platform & Geographic Insight:
    image:
    Reginal Distribution: A treemap visualising revenue across major cities like Cairo, Riyadh and Casablanca.
    Category Dominance: Horizontal bar chart showing Electronics and Fashion as primary revenue contributions.

    Business Insight derived:
    Growth opportunity: High-revenue items with low-ratings represent significant business risk.
 Improving the quality or managing expectations for these specific electronics items could reduce return rates.
    Reginal Focus: Cairo and Riyadh are the highest grossing cities, suggesting that marketing budget should be preioritized in these hubs.